Karlawinda is an advanced gold project located in Western Australia. It is 100% owned by Capricorn Metals. The project contains…

 Transport and handling infrastructure at the tungsten mine

-The recovered ore will be transported through rail and road to mainland Europe, and through ports to overseas countries.
+The recovered ore will be transported through rail and road to mainland Europe, as well as ports to overseas countries.

 Future developments near Barruecopardo